Malix-Labs/awesome_atomic/readme.md

 - [blendOS](https://blendos.co/) - blendOS is an operating system that seamlessly blends all your Linux distributions into one.
 - [Kairos](https://github.com/kairos-io/kairos) - The immutable Linux meta-distribution for edge Kubernetes.
 - [AstOS](https://github.com/CuBeRJAN/astOS/tree/main) - An immutable distro based on Arch using btrfs snapshots.
-- [UBlue](https://ublue.it) - A framework for building your own OSTree distros, based on Fedora Siverblue.
+- [Universal Blue](https://ublue.it) - A framework for building your own OSTree distros, based on Fedora Siverblue.
 Check out the [list of available images!](https://ublue.it/images/)

 ## Toolboxes